nol13/fuzzball.js/README.md

         myt ext
 ```

 Consecutive white space will be collapsed unless options.collapseWhitespace = false, default true.
 Setting to false will match the behavior in fuzzywuzzy.
+Only affects the non-token scorers.

 ### Collation and Unicode Stuff